bluenote-1577/skani/README.md

 See the advanced usage guide linked above for more information about topics such as:

 * optimizing sensitivity/speed of skani
-* using skani for long-reads
+* optimizing skani for long-reads or contigs
 * making skani for memory efficient for huge data sets

 ## Output